 Germany has bustling networks of expats in its major cities, whether they have moved there for work or retirement.
 If you’re keen to live in Germany around others in a similar situation to you, these would be your best bet for top destinations.

-But, going off the beaten track opens the country up into a world of culture, tradition, and beauty.
-While you might not be surrounded by expats in the same way, you’ll be far more in touch with the “real” Germany.
+But, going off the beaten track opens the country up for you to enjoy a world of culture, tradition, and beauty.
+While you might not be surrounded by expats, in the same way, you’ll be far more in touch with the “real” Germany.